philips-labs/cloudfoundry-examples/terraform/README.md

 $ cd terraform
 ```

 * Configure Cloud foundry variables.
-Create a `terraform.tfvars` file with the following lines:
+Create a `terraform.tfvars` file using your favorite text editor with the following lines:

 ```hcl
 cf_org      = "your-cf-org-name"